 So now it’s December it’s time to give up any last vestiges of normality and abandon everything to Christmas.
 Well not quite.
 I don’t put the tree up until a bit later and if I told you all my presents were wrapped and cards written I would definitely be on the naughty list for telling porky pies.
 However the sound of a Christmas song no longer makes me cringe so it seems the perfect time to get my Christmas play list sorted.
-I am linking to Listography at Plus 2.4 so have a look if you want to see some other festive lists.
+Take a look at our Top 5 Christmas Songs below.
+What are your top 5?

 So while I’m ordering presents it’s the perfect time to slip on a couple of Christmas songs and begin to feel festive.

 Ok this probably tells you everything you need to know about my taste in music.
 This for me is the ultimate Christmas song.
 Heartbreakingly beautiful.

 Definitely the most fun to sing and yes – I’ve been an awful good girl.

 I don’t know if I love this one still but this was always the song which I looked forward to hearing when I was out shopping.
 Super silly, but just a tinge of melancholy.

 I would never have thought a song by Chris Rea would have been on a list of favourite songs but hey ho, Christmas is a strange time – you don’t want to go with it.
 There is only one time I want to hear Driving Home for Christmas and that s on Christmas Eve when I am in fact driving home for Christmas.
 We usually travel down south to stay with my parents at some point over the festive period and if the radio doesn’t play it then I frankly feel cheated and have a proper Christmas sulk.

 5. Once In Royal David’s City